-VUPD and the Metro Nashville Police Department (MNPD) are available for emergency response, facilitating medical transport, investigating incidents of a criminal nature, referrals, and advice concerning and/or assistance with preserving evidence.
+VUPD and MNPD are available for emergency response, facilitating medical transport, investigating incidents of a criminal nature, referrals to community support resources, and advice concerning and/or assistance with preserving evidence.
 VUPD also provides support for crime victims and is available to accompany them to court.

-The medical service providers listed above are available to treat injuries and possible sexually transmitted diseases, as well as for other health services and consultations.
-The Vanderbilt University Medical Center Emergency Department (ED) may ask a Sexual Assault Nurse Examiner (SANE) to come to the ED to perform a forensic exam if the victim agrees.
-Please note that medical treatment and a forensic examination may aid in the preservation of relevant evidence.
-Even victims who are unsure as to whether or not they want to make a police report or take action against the respondent may wish to have a forensic examination; having a forensic exam facilitates the identification and preservation of physical evidence associated with the assault.
+The medical service providers listed above are available to treat injuries and possible sexually transmitted infections and diseases, as well as for other health services and consultations.
+If the victim requests a forensic examination, one can be performed at the Student Health Center (Monday through Friday, 8:00 am to 4:30 pm) or the Vanderbilt University Medical Center Emergency Department (ED) (24/7/365) by a Sexual Assault Nurse Examiner (SANE) on site.
+Please note that medical treatment and a forensic examination may aid in the identification and preservation of physical evidence associated with the assault and can be performed even if a person does not wish to proceed with an investigation at that time.
+A forensic exam facilitates the identification and preservation of physical evidence the identification and preservation of physi

 Tennessee law requires all medical personnel to report to law enforcement when a person seeks treatment for injuries caused by a violent crime, including sexual assault.
-Medical personnel are also required to report to law enforcement and/or Child Protective Services when a minor presents for treatment for any injury or condition that reasonably indicates it was caused by violence or abuse, including physical or sexual abuse.
-Medical personnel are also required to report to law enforcement and/or Adult Protective Services when certain vulnerable adults present and there is reasonable belief that they are victims of adult abuse, neglect, or exploitation.
+Medical personnel are also required to report to law enforcement and/or DCS when a minor presents for treatment for any injury or condition that reasonably indicates it was caused by violence or abuse, including physical or sexual abuse.
+Medical personnel are also required to report and/or Adult Protective Services when certain vulnerable adults present and there is reasonable belief that they are victims of adult abuse, neglect, or exploitation.

 Upon request, a Victim Resource Specialist from the Project Safe Center will meet a student at a medical service provider, law enforcement agency, or other location for assistance or consultation.
 Project Safe Center Victim Resource Specialists are available 24 hours a day, 7 days a week, 365 days a year.
-The Project Safe Center, Work/Life Connections - Employee Assistance Program, the Faculty and Physician Wellness Program, the Nurse Wellness Program, and the community resources listed above are also available to assist members of the Vanderbilt community.
+The Project Safe Center, Work/Life Connections - Employee Assistance Program, Faculty and Physician Wellness Program, Nurse Wellness Program, and the community resources listed above are also available to assist members of the Vanderbilt community.
+Students, faculty or staff members, and postdoctoral fellows/trainees seen at the Vanderbilt University Medical Center ED may also obtain victim support through the Nashville Sexual Assault Center.

-Immediate Priority-Preserving Evidence: To help preserve evidence, victims are encouraged not to change clothes or bedding, take a shower, douche, or clean up until evidence has been collected by the police or SANE.
+Immediate Priority-Preserving Evidence: To help preserve evidence, victims of sexual assault are advised not to change clothes or bedding, take a shower, douche, or clean up until evidence has been collected by the police or SANE.
 Evidence may still be available even if the victim has changed clothes or cleaned up/showered.
 Therefore, victims should leave any clothes or bedding that may contain evidence unfolded and undisturbed, if possible.
 If clothing or bedding must be moved, each item should be kept separate to prevent transfer of body fluids or other trace evidence.
-Victims and witnesses should also not delete or destroy any potentially relevant video or text messages, messages through other social media outlets (e.g., Snapchat, Facebook, Twitter, Instagram, Tinder, Grindr, etc.), emails, voicemails, written notes, or any other media, including hard-copy documents.
+Victims and witnesses should also not delete or destroy any potentially relevant video, audio, photographs, text messages, messages through other social media applications or outlets (e.g., Snapchat, Facebook, Twitter, Instagram, Tinder, Grindr, etc.), emails, voicemails, written notes, or any other media, including hard-copy documents.